KPZ fluctuations in finite volume

 For $s\in\mathbb{R}$, the spectral gaps $\epsilon_{n}(s)=\Re(e_{0}(s)-e_{n}(s))$, $n\neq0$ are all strictly positive and lead to exponentially small corrections at late time for the generating function $\langle\ee^{sh(x,t)}\rangle$, with relaxation times $\tau_{n}(s)=1/\epsilon_{n}(s)$.
 The leading correction at long enough times comes from the eigenstate $n=1$ with largest $\tau_{n}(s)$.

 Special initial conditions with $\theta_{1}(s)=0$ lead to a faster approach to stationarity, a phenomenon akin to the strong Mpemba effect discussed in \cite{KRHV2019.1}, which does happen here at arbitrary $s$ for flat initial condition \cite{MSS2012.2}.
 At $s=0$, which governs fluctuations of the slope $\sigma=\partial_{x}h$, one has $e_{0}(0)=0$, and the smallest gap is equal in our units to $\epsilon_{1}(0)\approx13.0184$ \cite{GS1992.1}, while the one relevant for flat initial condition is $\epsilon_{2}(0)\approx32.0353$ \cite{K1995.1,MSS2012.2}.
 Fluctuations of the slope then reach their stationary state almost $2.5$ times faster when starting from flat initial condition compared to even a small perturbation of the stationary state.
-In terms of the underlying Riemann surface $\R_{\text{KPZ}}$ discussed below, the vanishing of some $\theta_{n}$ for flat initial condition comes from the fact that only the connected component of $\R_{\text{KPZ}}$ containing the stationary eigenstate $n=0$ contributes in that case, while the spectral gap with $n=1$ belongs to another connected component of $\R_{\text{KPZ}}$.

 Exact expressions were obtained for the infinitely many spectral gaps $e_{n}(s)$ and the corresponding momenta $p_{n}$ in (\ref{GF[F,thetan]}) (and also for the coefficients $\theta_{n}(s)$ for special initial conditions, see the next section) from large system size asymptotics of exact Bethe ansatz formulas for TASEP and related models, see section~\ref{section periodic TASEP}.
 The smallest spectral gap $e_{1}$ was first obtained in \cite{GS1992.1}, see also \cite{SW1998.1,GM2004.1,GM2005.1}, and all the higher gaps and corresponding momenta in \cite{K1995.1,K1997.2,P2014.1}.